jfarmer/algebra-via-cs/README.md

   e = e + 0
 ```

-Here's the full proof, which so short that it might feel like a trick.
+Here's the full proof, which is so short that it might feel like a trick.
 Recall `P1` - `P4` from above:

 ```text
 e = e + 0     (by P1, substituting in e for x)